 - All matters that have been reported through the whistleblower system are reported to Full-time Audit and Supervisory Committee Members.
 It is prescribed in company regulations that a person who made a report through the whistleblower system shall not be treated disadvantageously in any way on the grounds of such report and this rule is internally informed and strictly enforced. - 2.
-Initiatives to ensure legal compliance in the execution of duties by Directors and employees and the appropriateness of decision-making processes - Regarding compliance, MHI established the "MHI Group Global Code of Conduct," which applies to all officers and employees of the MHI Group both in Japan and overseas.
-MHI also strives to conduct several activities including regular Compliance Committee meetings, the establishment of various company regulations, the provision of messages from management about thorough legal compliance, the provision of education to promote legal compliance, and internal audits that take into consideration the issues of each department subject to audit. - In FY2020, 15 meetings of the Board of Directors were held to thoroughly deliberate on each agenda, including compliance measures.
-In addition, the Nomination and Remuneration Meetings consisting of outside directors, the Chairman of the Board and the President and CEO and the meetings consisting only of outside directors were held to hear broadly the opinions of outside directors particularly on matters related to corporate governance as the initiatives to increase the soundness and transparency of the management of MHI. - 3.
+Initiatives to ensure legal compliance in the execution of duties by Directors and employees and the appropriateness of decision-making processes - Regarding compliance, MHI established the "Corporate Governance Guidelines of Mitsubishi Heavy Industries, Ltd." and the "MHI Group Global Code of Conduct," which applies to all officers and employees of the MHI Group both in Japan and overseas.
+MHI also strives to conduct several activities including regular Compliance Committee meetings, the establishment of various company regulations, the provision of messages from management about thorough legal compliance, the provision of education to promote legal compliance, and internal audits that take into consideration the issues of each department subject to audit. - In FY2021, 14 meetings of the Board of Directors were held to thoroughly deliberate on each agenda, including compliance measures.
+In addition, the Nomination and Remuneration Meetings consisting of outside directors, the Chairman of the Board and the President and CEO and the meetings consisting of independent outside directors were held to hear broadly the opinions of outside directors particularly on matters related to corporate governance as the initiatives to increase the soundness and transparency of the management of MHI. - 3.
 Initiatives concerning the preservation and management of information about the execution of duties by Directors - The minutes of the Board of Directors and other information about the execution of duties by Directors are appropriately recorded in accordance with company regulations and managed in a manner to make them available for inspection any time upon request of a Director.
 In addition, appropriate measures have been taken to prevent information leakage, loss, etc. and checks on these measures are regularly conducted. - 4.
-Initiatives concerning the management of risk of loss - MHI practices portfolio management based on the strategic business assessment system to allocate management resources as appropriate to the business. - In addition to conducting initial screening and monitoring of project negotiations, the dedicated organization for risk management concerning the businesses addresses major risks that are identified, and works with related departments to take appropriate action towards problem resolution. - For investments, the related departments control and manage the evaluation and execution processes and conduct initial screening and monitoring. - For business risk management, MHI holds business risk management committee meetings based on the rules governing business risk management systems and processes, and checks and discusses the framework of the business risk management, progress of measures to strengthen the business risk management, and so on. - To respond to the spread of novel coronavirus, MHI has established a response headquarters headed by the President and CEO in accordance with internal regulations, and is carrying out various measures.
+Initiatives concerning the management of risk of loss - MHI practices portfolio management based on the strategic business assessment system to allocate management resources as appropriate to the business. - In addition to conducting initial screening and monitoring of project negotiations, the dedicated organization for risk management concerning the businesses addresses major risks that are identified, and works with related departments to take appropriate action towards problem resolution. - For investments, the related departments control and manage the evaluation and execution processes and conduct initial screening and monitoring. - For business risk management, MHI holds business risk management committee meetings based on the rules governing business risk management systems and processes, and checks and discusses the framework of the business risk management, progress of measures to strengthen the business risk management, and so on.
+Furthermore, MHI continuously holds discussion meetings for sharing information and having discussion about economic security. - To respond to the spread of novel coronavirus, MHI has established a response headquarters headed by the President and CEO in accordance with internal regulations, and is carrying out various measures.